-- Rear extensions: in terms of size and volume, each application will be assessed on its individual merits according to the characteristics of the particular property. - Front extensions: applications will be assessed on their individual merits but should not result in loss of light to windows of a neighbouring property nor be excessively prominent in the street scene.
+- Rear extensions: in terms of sizedesign, mass and volume, each application will be assessed on its individual merits according to the characteristics of the particular property. - Front extensions: applications will be assessed on their individual merits but should not result in loss of light to windows of a neighbouring property nor be excessively prominent in the street scene. - Two storey development should not intrude into a 45 degree splay line drawn from the corner of an adjacent residential property.
+This principle is dependent on the spacing and relative positions of the dwellings and consideration will also be given to the juxtaposition of properties, land levels and the position of windows and extensions on neighbouring properties.
+Figure A.1 provides illustrative examples.